Yeng Guiao: Political career

 16th Congress filed a mandamus to nullify the Ramos-era Pagcor memorandum.
 In August 2024, Supreme Court Justice Marvic Leonen granted the petition, directing the Pagcor to remit 5% of its gross income per year to PSC from 1993.
 The PCSO was ordered to account and refund to the PSC, 30% charity fund from the six lottery draws annually, starting 2006.
 He is also the principal author of the Samboy Lim Law, Republic Act 10871, or "The Basic Life Support Training in Schools Act".
 The said bill was filed in 2015, providing basic life support training or CPR in high school in public and private schools.

-He ran again for his second term in the 2016 elections against Jon Lazatin, son of former Angeles mayor and 1st district congressman Carmelo Lazatin.
-However, Guiao lost his re-election bid in the May 9 elections, after he only got 44,672 votes over his opponent Jon Lazatin, with 78,197 of the total counted votes.
+He ran again for his second term in the 2016 elections against Jon Lazatin, son of former Angeles mayor and 1st district congressman Carmelo Lazatin Sr. However, Guiao lost his re-election bid in the May 9 elections, after he only got 44,672 votes over his opponent Jon Lazatin, with 78,197 of the total counted votes.